 Seattle Municipal Court is a “court of limited jurisdiction”.
 This means that only non-felony matters can be heard here (misdemeanors and gross misdemeanors).
-Cases such as Assault 4 DV and violations of no contact orders are the most common forms of domestic violence charges filed into this court.
+Cases such as Assault 4 DV and violations of no contact orders are the most common forms of domestic violence charges filed in this court.
 All non-felonies investigated by the Seattle Police Department are filed into Seattle Municipal Court.

 Anyone arrested on a DV charge in Seattle will be held without bail until the first appearance.
 In this Seattle Municipal Court, that first appearance is usually the arraignment.
 At the arraignment, a plea is entered (not guilty) conditions of release are set, and a pretrial hearing is scheduled.
 If the charge is not filed based on an arrest, a summons will be sent to the defendant advising him or her of the arraignment date but the procedure is the same.